huoww07/Bioinformatics-for-RNA-Seq/lessons/02_Process_Raw_Reads.md

 ## Take a look at our raw data

 ### Fastq format
-From our course directory `into-to-ngs` change into the raw data directory:
+From our course directory `intro-to-RNA-seq` change into the raw data directory:
 ```markdown
 cd raw_data
 ```